Skip to content

 What is not an erratum

-• A disagreement with the methodology or editorial-standards of the Index.
+• A disagreement with the Methodology or Editorial standards of the Index.
 These are open to discussion via the same channel but are not “corrections” in the per-page sense.

 • A request that the Index reach a different synthesis conclusion in the absence of new evidence.
 The Index will revisit a synthesis when the contributing evidence base changes substantially (see CLAUDE.md § Part 9); a request to revisit absent new evidence is logged but does not trigger a re-synthesis.